sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ElasticDL boosts the cluster utilization up to 90%, on on-premise clusters at Ant Financial and on Google Cloud, as it makes full use of residual resources to run deep learning jobs with elastic scheduling.
-Moreover, it enables the running of deep learning jobs in lower priority than online services on the same cluster.
+Moreover, it enables the jobs to run in lower priority than online services on the same cluster.
 ElasticDL senses and uses resource left by online services.

 The master is important to elastic scheduling and takes three roles.